 Perhaps I should have suspected all along that it was that sort of a hall—particularly given that Wilde’s previous two lectures had been at the similarly-named Liberty Hall in Lawrence, and Corinthian Hall in Atchison.

 However, the Lincoln Planning Department, font of Greek neoclassicism research though they may be, is no Oscar Wilde symposium, so no inferences were drawn.
 But two heads are eventually better than one, and when I learned of Ed’s conclusions about the discovered city hall a collaboration was inevitable.
 We put two and two together, and began to explain the conundrum of Wilde’s “too-too” lecture venue: a place at once a theater and a City Hall.

 So to the record books.
 I discovered that by 1880, the Lincoln city directory noted the building stood on O Street opposite the government post office under the proprietorship of Schmidt and Jones, housing, it said, “City Hall, with a seating capacity of 1,000 used for all sorts of public purposes.”
 These activities, it transpired, would have included dances of The Pleasant Hour Club, and, later, productions of The People’s Theatre.

 Many of Wilde’s lecture halls were destroyed by fire quite early in their lives—and not many remain.
 But Lincoln City Hall survived for well over a hundred years, during which time the building extended its commercial activities on three floors, with occupants including Schmidt Dry Goods, The Union Pacific Tea Company, Grand Leader Department Store, Simon Galter’s Men’s Furnishings, and the Golden Eagle Department Store.
-I should be amused that it took until the building was an adult novelty store before succumbing to the same fiery fate, but historical research is a serious business and I refuse to be tickled.
+It took until the building was an adult novelty store before succumbing to the same fiery fate.

 A word about Ellmann